fatma936-sudo/Boosted-SegFormer/README.md

 # Boosted-SegFormer
-Code available upon acceptance of paper
+Code available upon request,  or upon acceptance of paper